josephmisiti/josephmisiti.github.io/_posts/2014-11-06-enabling-djangos-debug-toolbar.markdown

 STATICFILES_DIRS = ()
 {% endhighlight %}

-* to view the html in the debug tool bar, you probably need the following code at the bottom of your main `urls.py` file
+* to view the html in the debug-tool-bar, you probably need the following code at the bottom of your main `urls.py` file

 {% highlight python %}
 if settings.DEBUG: